nicocardiel/megaradrp-cookbook/cookbook/install.rst

 A virtual environment creates isolated Python installations, with (potentially) different package versions.
-We will use the venv package (a module in the standard library) here, although the virtualenv package [1]_ can also be used.
+We will use the venv package (a module in the standard library) here, although the `virtualenv package
+<https://virtualenv.pypa.io/en/latest/>`_ can also be used.

 The steps to run MEGARA DRP in a virtual environment are: